nazarja/binary-clock/README.md

 hours   minutes   seconds
 ```

-Each section consists of 2 columns, which each represent a 2 didget number, for example, 03, 15 etc..
+Each section consists of 2 columns, which each represent a 2 digit number, for example, 03, 15 etc..

 The numbers you see on the right hand side of the snippet above represent the value of a cell at that level.